Limits on Sub-GeV Dark Matter from the PROSPECT Reactor Antineutrino Experiment: Experimental Search

-As our signal definition, we select reconstructed clusters containing only one pulse, which must have a PSD value consistent with the proton-like recoil band shown in Figure~\ref{fig:PSDE}.
-Allowed PSD ranges were defined by applying three-Gaussian fits to individual energy slices for all single-pulse clusters within 55~cm of the detector z-center.
-Resulting fitted means and 1$\sigma$ widths are shown in Figure~\ref{fig:PSDParameters}.
+As our signal definition, we select reconstructed clusters containing only one pulse, which must have a PSD value consistent with the protonlike recoil band shown in Fig.~\ref{fig:PSDE}.
+Allowed PSD ranges were defined by applying three-Gaussian fits to individual energy slices for all single-pulse clusters within 55~cm of the detector z center.
+Resulting fitted means and 1$\sigma$ widths are shown in Fig. ~\ref{fig:PSDParameters}.
 A representative fit for the 3.0-4.0 MeV energy range is shown in the figure inset.
 Candidate events are required to have a pulse PSD value within 2$\sigma$ of the proton recoil band mean, with exact cut values at each energy determined via linear interpolation between fitted values of adjacent energy bins.
 This cut carries a 5\% signal inefficiency, which is propagated through the analysis.
-PSD parameter distributions are sufficiently time-stable as to expect negligible variation in signal efficiency or background contamination over the considered dataset.
+PSD parameter distributions are sufficiently time stable as to expect negligible variation in signal efficiency or background contamination over the considered dataset.
 Due to the expected signal topology described above and the relatively low expected rate of accidentally coincident backgrounds, the single-pulse requirement has negligible associated inefficiency.
 The single-segment signal topology also ensures that inactive segments do not affect signal selection efficiency or energy response in functioning segments.